 The Ordinary “Buffet” + Copper Peptides 1%

-The Ordinary “Buffet” + Copper Peptides 1% serum contains the same ingredients as The Ordinary “Buffet” plus a 1% concentration of pure copper peptides.
+The Ordinary “Buffet” + Copper Peptides 1% (see my complete review here) serum contains the same ingredients as The Ordinary “Buffet” plus a 1% concentration of pure copper peptides.

 Copper peptides provide multiple benefits for the skin, including normalizing immune function, supporting collagen synthesis for firmer skin, fibroblast production (cells in connective tissue that help with wound healing), and reducing anti-inflammatory responses in the skin.